-- The JDRF/WT Diabetes and Inflammation Laboratory, including John Todd, David Clayton and Linda Wicker: diabetes inflammation, genome informatics, statistical and non-Mendelian genetics.
+- The JDRF/WT Diabetes and Inflammation Laboratory, including John Todd and Linda Wicker: diabetes inflammation, genome informatics, statistical and non-Mendelian genetics.

 - Fiona Karet: renal genetics (acid base homeostasis).

-- David Rubinsztein: cellular mechanisms of neuro-degeneration and the biological effects of triplet repeat diseases.
+- David Rubinsztein: Autophagy and neurodegeneration and the biological effects of triplet repeat diseases.

 - Lucy Raymond: Genetics of Learning Disability (GOLD) Study – applying genomic methods to X-linked learning disability.